Stock futures rebound from earlier losses after Trump criticized economic aid bill

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In energy markets, benchmark U.S. crude lost 34 cents to $46.69 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude added 15 cents to $47.16 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract fell 72 cents on Tuesday to $47.02.
-Brent crude, the basis for pricing international oils, declined 32 cents to $49.76 per barrel in London.
+Brent crude, the basis for pricing international oils, gained 13 cents to $50.21 per barrel in London.
 It shed 83 cents the previous session to $50.08 a barrel.

 The Associated Press contributed to this report.